sphinx-doc/sphinx/doc/config.rst

         Override if
         you want to generate a different table of contents or put content between the title page and the TOC.

+        .. versionchanged:: 1.5
+           Previously the meaning of ``\tableofcontents`` itself was modified by Sphinx.
+This created an incompatibility with dedicated packages modifying it also such as "tocloft" or "etoc".
      ``'transition'``
         Commands used to display transitions, default
         ``'\n\n\\bigskip\\hrule{}\\bigskip\n\n'``.
 Override if you want to